This post was last updated on July 21, 2022 by Preethi Sukumaran

 Coconut oil being cooling and heavy by nature, has the potential to quickly increase mucous build up in baby.

-In the Krya traditional baby massage oil, our base oil is much more heavily weighted towards Sesame oil than Coconut oil.
+In the Krya Pushti ayurvedic baby massage oil, our base oil is much more heavily weighted towards Sesame oil than Coconut oil.
 This base oil is processed with 17 other herb juices and decoctions like Daruharidra (tree turmeric), Ashwagandha, Bala (Sida cordifolia), Manjishta, etc. In addition to these 17 herbs, as is recommended by Ayurveda, we also add a very mild decoction of dried ginger, black pepper and jeera.
 The use of these warming spices plus other herbs, completely alters the property of the coconut oil in the mix.
 The final oil is light, warming, penetrates very quickly and is extremely beneficial in good muscle development and nourishes skin greatly.

 In the Krya nourishing skin massage oils, we have 2 variants: Palmarosa and Rose and Lemongrass and Neem flower.
 Palmarosa and Rose variant is generally suggested for babies with much drier skin or with conditions like dermatitis.
 Lemongrass and Neem flower is suggested for other babies.